mstorath/Pottslab/README.md

         - Maybe you need to install Java 1.7 (see e.g. http://undocumentedmatlab.com/blog/using-java-7-in-matlab-r2013a-and-earlier)

 ## Plugins for Image Analysis GUIs
+Parts of Pottslab can be used without Matlab as pure Java plugins
    - [Icy plugin](http://icy.bioimageanalysis.org/plugin/Potts_Segmentation) - an interactive image segmentation plugin based on Pottslab (written by Vasileios Angelopoulos)
    - [ImageJ plugin](Plugins/PottsSegmentationJ_.jar) - an ImageJ frontend for Pottslab (written by Michael Kaul)